- June 10, 1993

 The first win with Ford came in the fourth round at Barbagallo Raceway and another one a day later at the same race track.
 The third win of the season, eleventh in a career, followed in the next round at Winton Motor Raceway.
 After three consecutive wins, McLaughlin has won five more times in 2017, finishing second in the points.

 At 2017 Bathurst 1000, he started from pole after setting the fastest time ever (2.03.8312) at Mount Panorama for Supercar in qualifying.
 In the race, he was sharing a car with Alexandre Premat, retiring after 72 laps.

-In 2018 Supercars Championship season, McLaughlin is again among the front-runners, scoring nine wins in thirty races and taking the championship in a thrilling final battle against Shane van Gisbergen.
-In October, McLaughlin reached his maiden podium at Bathurst 1000, finishing in the third place together with Alexandre Premat.

-Text B | The first win with Ford came in the fourth round at Barbagallo Raceway and another one a day later at the same race track.
-The third win of the season, eleventh in a career, followed in the next round at Winton Motor Raceway.
-After three consecutive wins, McLaughlin has won five more times in 2017, finishing second in the points.

-At 2017 Bathurst 1000, he started from pole after setting the fastest time ever (2.03.8312) at Mount Panorama for Supercar in qualifying.
-In the race, he was sharing a car with Alexandre Premat, retiring after 72 laps.

 In the 2018 Supercars Championship season, McLaughlin is again among the front-runners, scoring nine wins in thirty races and taking the championship in a thrilling final battle against Shane van Gisbergen.
 In October, McLaughlin reached his maiden podium at Bathurst 1000, finishing in the third place together with Alexandre Premat.